 Medicare helps people with limited income and savings pay for their healthcare costs through Medicare Savings programs (MSPs).
-The Qualified Medicare Beneficiary (QMB) program is one of four available MSPs.
+The Qualified Medicare Beneficiary (QMB) program is one of four MSPs.

-We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:
+We may use a few terms in this article that can be helpful to understand when selecting the best insurance plan:

-• Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.
+• Deductible: This is an annual amount a person must spend out of pocket within a certain period before an insurer starts to fund their treatments.

-• Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
-For Medicare Part B, this comes to 20%.
+• Coinsurance: This is the percentage of treatment costs that a person must self-fund.
+For Medicare Part B, this is 20%.

-• Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
+• Copayment: This is a fixed dollar amount a person with insurance pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

 The QMB program is one of four Medicare Savings Programs (MSPs).
 The other three programs are: